ArcInstitute/bqtools/README.md

 bqtools grep --help

 # Search for a specific subsequence (in primary sequence)
-bqtools grep input.bq -p "ATCG"
+bqtools grep input.bq -e "ATCG"

 # Search for a regular expression (in primary)
 bqtools grep input.bq -r "AT[CG]"